 Anti cancer

 Fig latex act as a source of anticancer medicine.
-A mixture of 6-O-acyl, beta – oglucosyl-beta -sitosterols has been extracted which are used as anti cancer agents.Rubnov et al.,2001
+A mixture of 6-O-acyl, beta – oglucosyl-beta -sitosterols has been extracted which are used as anti cancer agents (Rubnov et al.,2001).

 Antiviral effect

 They hexanic and hexane-ethyl-acetate v/v extract inhibits multiplication of viruses.
-These 2 extracts are used as antiviral agents.(Aref et al.,2011b).
+These 2 extracts are used as antiviral agents (Aref et al.,2011b).